 - ¼ cup vegan honey or agave syrup

 - 2 tsp. lemon or tangerine juice

 - 1 cup peeled fresh lychees

 - Boil water and spices for 5 minutes.
-Remove from heat and let steep 25 minutes.
+Remove from heat and let steep for 25 minutes.

 - Core and peel pears.
 Start by trimming a thin layer from the bottom.
 This helps the pear sit straight up.
-Next, insert a knife or slender melon baller at bottom of pear to remove core and seeds from center.
-Peel pears, but leave top and stem intact.
+Next, insert a knife or slender melon baller at bottom of the pear to remove the core and seeds from the center.
+Peel pears, but leave the top and stem intact.

-- Strain spice water and return to sauce pan.
-Stir in honey and lime juice.
+- Strain spice water and return to the saucepan.
+Stir in vegan honey and lime juice.

 - Remove pears.
-Reduce and thicken syrup by boiling until it evaporates to ½ cup.
+Reduce and thicken syrup by boiling it until it evaporates to ½ cup.

 - Chill pears and syrup together.
 Chill lychees separately.

-- To serve, remove pears from syrup and slice in half.
+- To serve, remove pears from the syrup and slice them in half.
 Plate the pears, top with lychees and pour syrup over all.